trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 ---

 # Generics
-Enums become even more powerful if we introduce a little of generics
+Structs become even more powerful if we introduce a little of generics

 ```rust
 struct PointFloat(f64, f64);